core-wg/transport-indication/draft-amsuess-core-transport-indication.md

   For resources discovered via CoAP's discovery interface, a hosting statement is typically provided by the defaults implied by {{?RFC6690}}
-  where a link like `</sensor/temp>` is implied to have the relation "hosts" and the anchor `/`, such that a statement "coap://hostname hosts coap://hostname/sensor/temp" can be inferred.
+  where a link like `</sensor/temp>` is implied to have the relation "hosts" and the anchor `/`, such that a statement "coap://hostname hosts coap://hostname/sensor/temp" is implied in the link.

-  For many application it can make sense to assume that any resource has a "host" relation leading from the root path of the server without having performed that discovery explicitly.
+  The link relation has been occasionally used with different interpretations, which ascribe more meaning to the term than it has in its definition.
+  In particular,

+  * the "hosts" relation can not be inferred merely by two URIs having the same scheme, host and port (and vice versa), and

+  * the "hosts" relation on its own does not make any statement about the physical devices that hold the resource's representation.

-  \[ TBD: The last paragraph could be a contentuous point;
+  \[ TBD: The former could probably still be used without too many ill effects;
-  things should still work without it, and maybe that's even better because it precludes a dynamic resource created with one transport from use with another transport unless explicitly cleared.
+  but things might also get weird when a dynamic resource created with one transport from use with another transport unless explicitly cleared.
   \]